Xilinx/hls-lib-stream/README.md

 ---------------------|------------------
-hls_stream.h | Class hls::stream to model the stream connecting two concurrent processes hls_np_channel.h | hls::split and hls::merge to model the stream connecting multiple concurrent processes by one-to-N or N-to-one style hls_streamofblocks | Class hls::stream_of_blocks to model the stream of array-like objects
+hls_stream.h | Class hls::stream to model the stream connecting two concurrent processes hls_np_channel.h | hls::split and hls::merge to model the stream connecting multiple concurrent processes by one-to-N or N-to-one style hls_streamofblocks.h | Class hls::stream_of_blocks to model the stream of array-like objects

 ## Compatibility